-Plan Administration - As discussed in Note 9, short-term and long-term disability benefits are provided through the Disability Income Plan of North Carolina ("DIPNC"), a cost-sharing, multiple-employer, defined benefit plan, to the eligible members of TSERS which includes employees of the state, the University of North Carolina system, community colleges, certain participating component units, LEAs which are not part of the reporting entity, and the University Employees' ORP.
+Plan Administration - Short-term and long-term disability benefits are provided through the Disability Income Plan of North Carolina ("DIPNC"), a cost-sharing, multiple-employer, defined benefit plan, to the eligible members of TSERS which includes employees of the state, the University of North Carolina system, community colleges, certain participating component units, LEAs which are not part of the reporting entity, and the University Employees' ORP.
 By statute, DIPNC is administered by the Department of State Treasurer and the Board of Trustees of TSERS.